easy-tensorflow/easy-tensorflow/0_Installation/README.md

 ## 1. Python programming language:
 In order to run __Python__ codes, you need to install Python.
 Python comes pre-installed with most Linux and Mac distributions.
-However, here we will install the python via __Anaconda__ distribution because it gives the flexibility to create __multiple environments__ for different versions of python and libraries. __Tensorflow currently runs only with python 3.5 on windows__.
+However, here we will install the python via __Anaconda__ distribution because it gives the flexibility to create __multiple environments__ for different versions of python and libraries. __TensorFlow currently runs only with python 3.5 on windows__.
 We will use Python 3.5 for all operating systems (Windows, Linux, and Mac) to keep it uniform among OSs throughout the tutorial.

 In case you are interested, [this](https://www.youtube.com/watch?v=oVp1vrfL_w4&feature=youtu.be) video explains why python 3.
 It also clearly explains the differences between Python 2 and 3.

 ## 2. Anaconda:
 Anaconda gives you the ability to __create multiple environments__ with different versions of Python and other libraries.
 This becomes useful when some codes are written with specific versions of a library.
-For example, you define your default Tensorflow environment with python 3.5 and Tensorflow 1.5.
-However, you may find another code that runs in python2.7 and has some functions that work with Tensorflow 1.2.
-You can easily create a new environment and don’t mess with your default environment.
+For example, you define your default TensorFlow environment with python 3.5 and TensorFlow 1.6  with GPU by the name ```tensorflow```.
+However, you may find another code that runs in python2.7 and has some functions that work with TensorFlow 1.2 with CPU.
+You can easily create a new environment and name it for example ```tf-12-cpu-py27```.
+In this way you don’t mess with your default environment and you can create multiple environments for multiple configurations.
 The figure below might give you some hints:

 ![Alt text](files/multi_env.png)